PhluantMobile/dojo_js/README.md

 - **callback**
   Type: Function
-  The callback function to use after weather forecast retrieval.  __Required__
+  The callback function to use after weather forecast retrieval.  *Required*
 - **data**
   Type: Object
   Key/value pairs to set geolocation types, values
     - **type**
     Type: String
     Should always be 'weather' for weather lookup
     - **subtype**
     Type: String
-    Should be 'ip_address', 'postal_code' or 'geo'.
-Optional - defaults to 'ip_address' if not specified.
+    Should be 'ip_address', 'postal_code' or 'geo'.  *Optional*, defaults to 'ip_address' if not specified.
     - **value**
     Type: String
     Location value corresponding to subtype, see below for examples.
     - **end**
     Type: String
-    String containing the number of days desired, maximum 14 days worth of weather data can be collected.
-Optional - default is one day if not specified.
+    String containing the number of days desired, maximum 14 days worth of weather data can be collected.  *Optional*, default is one day if not specified.

 Weather Lookup Methods: